What Is the Eye of Ra? Egyptian Protection Symbol (5 Facts)

 Sign up to our Free Weekly Newsletter

-The Eye of Ra had profound significance in ancient Egypt, due to their belief in its omnipotent authority and power.
-It was commonly carved onto the doorways or entrances of temples, as evidence of its all-seeing gaze.
+The Eye of Ra had profound significance in ancient Egypt due to their belief in its omnipotent authority and power.
+It was commonly carved onto the doorways or entrances of temples as evidence of its all-seeing gaze.
 Egyptians also believed it could repel negative energy and restore harmony, and pharaohs used symbols of the eye as a form of defense against enemies.
-Egyptians often wore the Eye of Ra on jewelry, talismans or amulets, believing it gave wearers the ability to repel negative energy.
+Egyptians often wore the Eye of Ra on jewelry, talismans, or amulets, believing it gave wearers the ability to repel negative energy.
 The symbol also appeared on funerary art and inscriptions, as Egyptians believed the eye could protect the delicate soul on its journey into the afterlife, keeping it safe from harm.

 Wedjat eye amulet, 1070–664 B.C.
 Source: The Metropolitan Museum

-On one hand the Eye of Ra was seen as an almighty force of protection that could ward off impending danger, keep people safe, bring balance and order into the universe, and offer its incredible healing powers.
-Yet as a fierce protector, the Eye of Ra also had the power to instill great fear into ancient Egyptians, who believed it could bear witness to acts of evil or depravity, and issue out violent and destructive forms of punishment.
-This duality can be read as a comparison with the way Egyptians both revered and feared the sun, with its life-giving, and devastatingly damaging properties.
+On one hand, the Eye of Ra was seen as an almighty force of protection that could ward off impending danger, keep people safe, bring balance and order into the universe, and offer its incredible healing powers.
+Yet, as a fierce protector, the Eye of Ra also had the power to instill great fear into ancient Egyptians, who believed it could bear witness to acts of evil or depravity and issue out violent and destructive forms of punishment.
+This duality can be read as a comparison with the way Egyptians both revered and feared the sun, with its life-giving and devastatingly damaging properties.

 Coffin of Wah, 1981–1975 B.C., illustrating the Eye of Ra, (right eye as seen on the left, and the Eye of Horus, seen on the right) From Egypt, Upper Egypt, Thebes, Southern Asasif, Tomb of Wah.
 Source: Metropolitan Museum

-The Eye Has a Distinctive Shape
+5. The Eye of Ra Has a Distinctive Shape

 Different depictions Eye of Horus.
 Source: The British Museum